 A sought after garden colour.

-The falls are royal blue, with a medium ruffle and white and yellow beard.
+The falls are deep periwinkle, with a medium ruffle and white and yellow beard.
 The standards are softer, blending darker at the base.
 Not a true blue but in afternoon light it appears so.

 Dwarf Bearded Iris are easy care and will bring plenty of colour to your beds.
-Their late spring show bridges the gap between the spring and summer blooms, and they are in colour for around a month, beginning just as the tulips are fading with the chance of spot flowers through the year.
+Their late spring show bridges the gap between the spring and summer blooms.
+In ideal conditions they can be in bloom for a month or more, beginning just as the tulips are fading.
+They can even spot flower through the year.

-The sword like foliage of Dwarf Bearded Iris opens in a fan shape.
-It stands tall and is a handsome feature almost year round.
-They are semi evergreen, so when the leaves start to look a little lack lustre, just cut them right back, new ones will soon re-shoot.
+The sword like, blue green foliage of Dwarf Bearded Iris opens in a fan shape, it stands tall and is a handsome feature year round.
+In some climates they are semi evergreen, so when the leaves start to look a little lack lustre, just cut them right back, new ones will soon re-shoot.

-Dwarf Bearded Iris will thrive in any well drained soil in a sunny position, and tend to flower better with a touch of frost.
+Dwarf Bearded Iris will thrive in any well drained soil in a sunny position (6-8 hours), and will flower better with frost.
 Plant your Dwarf Bearded Iris rhizome at the soil surface, with the top exposed (at the point where the green growth starts).
 The rhizome should be kept clear of other plants and weeds for best blooms.
 Water to establish, then only if rainfall is low.
-An annual application of rose fertiliser will keep them happy.
+An annual application of rose/tomato/low nitrogen fertiliser in early spring will keep them happy.
 It is best to ensure you protect your plants from slugs and snails.

 Dwarf Bearded Iris make an excellent companion plant for roses.